klahrich/chiefhustler/content/posts/nuran-painful-lesson.md

 ![nuran-you-bitch](/images/nuran-you-bitch.png)

-The crazy part is that there was an opportunity to get away at a 20% loss a few weeks ago.
-The stock got pumped for whatever reason for a few days.
-I didn't take it, because I still had faith in management.
+Hindsight is so easy.
+It's easy for me now to see how and why we got to the current price.

-There have been some hiccups, and not every promise has materialized yet, but that is irrelevant now.
-I'd rather focus on the data and focus on valuation.
+There have been hiccups and not every promise has materialized yet, but that is irrelevant now.
+I'd rather focus on the data and the valuation.

 ### The story